-This seems to be a pretty new idea, and may be something that Google would announce as an availble option when it becomes available, if it does become available, much like they did with the Google Assistant.
-I usually check through the news from my Google Assistant at least once a day.
-If it starts offering search suggestions based upon things like my location, it could potentially be very interesting.
+This seems to be a pretty new idea and maybe something that Google would announce as an available option when it becomes available, if it does become available, much like they did with the Google Assistant.
+For example, I usually check through the news from my Google Assistant at least once a day.
+So if it starts offering search suggestions based upon my location, it could be fascinating.

 User Query Histories

 It’s not easy to tell whether the examples I provided about movies above are related to this patent or if it is tied more closely to the search results that appear in Google Assistant results.
 It’s worth reading through and thinking about potential experimental searches to see if they might influence the results that you may see.
-It is interesting that Google may attempt to anticipate what is suggests to show to us as query suggestions, after showing us search results based upon what it believes are our interests based upon searches that we have performed or interests that we have identified for Google Assistant.
+Interestingly, Google may attempt to anticipate what it suggests to show to us as query suggestions, after showing us search results based upon what it believes are our interests based upon searches that we have performed or interests that we have identified for Google Assistant.

-The contex cluster may be related to the location and time that someone accesses the search engine.
+The context cluster may be related to the location and time that someone accesses the search engine.
 The patent provides an example of what might be seen by the searcher like this: